TLDR:

 What happens if I don’t?

-Here’s what happens if you used a third party package like requests
+Here’s what happens if you used a third party package like requests but didn’t include the library in the zip file for Lambda:

 import requests